 Flooding and flooding-related issues, including mold illness

-Flooding is a serious issue that can destroy a property if not effectively treated after the fact, which includes water damage inside a building.
-When flooding or water damage isn’t treated properly, it can result in rotting wood, structural damage, and the proliferation of mold which can create innumerable health risks.
+Flooding is a serious issue that can destroy property if not effectively treated after the fact, which includes water damage inside a building.
+When flooding or water damage isn’t treated correctly, it can result in rotting wood, structural damage, and mold proliferation, creating innumerable health risks.

 Slip-and-fall accidents

-Slip-and-fall injuries are some of the most common premise injuries that we’ve assisted clients with.
-If a property owner fails to take reasonable measures to prevent or warn of a dangerous condition, and you are injured, you may be entitled to compensation.
+Slip-and-fall injuries are some of the most common premise injuries we’ve assisted clients with.
+If a property owner fails to take reasonable measures to prevent or warn of a dangerous condition and is injured, you may be entitled to compensation.

 Snow and ice accidents

-Weather events like rain or snow may require property owners to provide additional safety measures to those persons who are authorized to be there.
-For example, malls have a duty to clear the parking lot and common walkways from snow and ice hazards if they remain open to the public.
+Weather events like rain or snow may require property owners to provide additional safety measures to those authorized to be there.
+For example, malls must clear the parking lot and common walkways from snow and ice hazards if they remain open to the public.

-Apartment complex owners have a duty to maintain the safety of internal roads and walkways by plowing, salting, or taking whatever measure appropriate to protect residents from snow- and ice-related dangers.
+Apartment complex owners must maintain the safety of internal roads and walkways by plowing, salting, or taking whatever measure appropriate to protect residents from snow- and ice-related dangers.

-If you or your personal injury lawyer have evidence that the property owner is liable, you could be entitled to compensation to cover all costs and damages associated with your injuries.
+If you or your personal injury lawyer have evidence that the property owner is liable, you could be entitled to compensation for all costs and damages associated with your injuries.

 Economic damages